 Austin Military Divorce Lawyer

-Serving Travis County, Williamson County & Bexar County
+Also Serving San Antonio, Travis County, Williamson County & Bexar County, Texas

-Military divorces tend to have additional steps that are not necessary for civilian divorces.
+Military divorce in Texas tends to have additional steps that are not necessary for civilian divorces.
 This remains true even if both spouses are active duty military personnel, in the National Guard, or reservists.

 The reason why military divorce is more complex is because military families face certain unique challenges that other families do not.
 There are federal laws that governing the steps involved in a military divorce that do not apply to civilian divorces.